Online Grief Support Options

 As much as you may think you need to be alone during the grieving process, it’s possible that companionship is what you need to help you get through this difficult time.
 There may be several online grief support options available that may help you through your healing journey.

-If you are experiencing feelings related to loss, you might consider joining a bereavement group or online grief support group.
-Online groups can be an effective way to get support if you are experiencing the loss of a loved one.
-Many of them may be structured similarly to in-person groups, with the only difference being that you can participate in an online community instead of an in-person group.
+If you are experiencing feelings related to loss, you might consider joining a bereavement group or virtual grief support group.
+Online group support can be an effective way to get emotional support if you are experiencing the loss of a loved one.
+Many of them may be structured similarly to in-person meetings, with the only difference being that you can participate in online communities instead of in-person groups.

-Online support groups typically consist of one or more mental health professionals (such as a grief counselor) who aim to guide participants through their grief.
+An online support group typically consists of one or more mental health professionals (such as a grief counselor) who aim to guide participants through their grief.
 Participants can usually discuss their grief in a supportive space with others who know what they are going through.

-Online grief support groups can come in many forms.
-Some groups serve as discussion groups and have participants meet through video chats and live calls.
-Other online grief support groups may take the form of online forums or message boards.
-You may also find groups that use live chat rooms if you prefer live support in a safe space where you don’t have to use audio or video.
+There are many different types of virtual grief support groups.
+Some groups serve as discussion groups and have members meet through video chats and live calls.
+Other online grief support groups may provide online forums or message boards.
+You may also find groups that use live chat rooms if you prefer meeting online in a safe space where you don’t have to use audio or video.
+This can turn your home or any other location into an ideal place to get support without having to venture out during periods of emotional distress.

 Other groups may primarily be social media groups, such as grief-related Facebook groups or Subreddits.

 Furthermore, grief support groups may serve specific groups or a specific type of loss.
-For example, you may find groups that cater to young people who have lost a family and other groups that specifically help those who have lost pets.
+For example, you may find groups that help young people who have lost family members and other groups that specifically help those who have lost pets.
+You may also find groups that focus on parents who have lost a child or groups that help children that have recently lost a parent.
 If you just want a support group that offers online support for all kinds of grief, you’re likely to find plenty of those as well.

 My Grief Angels

-My Grief Angels may be a helpful option if you’re in search of general grief support.
+Organizations like My Grief Angels may be a helpful option if you’re in search of general grief support.
 My Grief Angels is a nonprofit created after its founders experienced grief themselves and looked for support.
-The nonprofit offers many resources for those who are grieving, including online grief support groups, online forums, directories, surveys, and educational content in the form of courses and books.
+The nonprofit offers many resources to grieving individuals and families, including virtual grief support groups, online forums, directories, surveys, and educational content in the form of courses and books.

-Finally, Grief In Common operates a live chat room where you can connect with others experiencing loss.
-You can join for $9.99 per year or $0.99 per month.
-In addition, you can use resources, forums, and tribute pages for free.
+Finally, Grief in Common operates a service that provides a live chat room where you can connect with others experiencing loss.
+You can join for $9.99 per year or $0.99 per month (which would be a bit less than $0.25 per week).
+In addition, the site may provide other resources, forums, and tribute pages for free.

 Grief Anonymous

-You may find that memories of the loved ones you have lost still hurt sometimes, but you can also remember them with laughter and joy again.
+You may find that memories of the friends or loved ones you have lost still hurt sometimes, but that you can also remember them with laughter and joy again.
 When you grieve someone, you may not necessarily be saying goodbye to them and the memories you created together.
-Instead, you may be saying goodbye to the pain of their absence and the hurts from your relationship that you feel you did not get to repair.
+Instead, you may be saying goodbye to the pain of their absence and any hurt from your relationship that you feel you did not get to repair.

 Sometimes, we can feel like there are things, even apologies, that we never got to say to someone.
 Other times, we may not have had a chance to hear our loved one say things that were important for us to hear.